misiektoja/spotify_monitor/docs/quick-start.md

 <a id="manual-commands"></a>
 ## Run Individual Commands

-The shorter examples in this section use a PyPI installation.
-For a manual script replace `spotify_monitor` with `python3 spotify_monitor.py` on macOS or Linux and `python spotify_monitor.py` on Windows.
-Docker and Docker Compose use the command prefixes under [Command Format by Installation Method](usage.md#command-format).
-Commands printed by Spotify Monitor detect the active installation automatically.
+The examples below use PyPI.
+For a manual script, replace `spotify_monitor` with `python3 spotify_monitor.py` on macOS or Linux.
+Use `python spotify_monitor.py` on Windows.
+Docker users should copy the matching prefix under [Command Format by Installation Method](usage.md#command-format).

-If you prefer to configure authentication without the wizard, first open [Spotify Web Player](https://open.spotify.com/) in Firefox and sign in to the Spotify account you will use for monitoring.
-Then return to the terminal and import that browser login:
+To configure authentication without the wizard, first open [Spotify Web Player](https://open.spotify.com/) in Firefox and sign in to the monitoring account.
+Then import that browser login:

 ```sh
 spotify_monitor --import-browser-cookie --browser firefox